OTBProject/OTBDocs/docs/chat-guide.md

 #### Adding a Command

 The basic way of adding a command is `!command add <command name> <response>`.
 For example, suppose you want to add a command `!example`, for which the response is `This is an example command`.
 You would type `!command add !example This is an example command` in chat, and the bot would add the new command `!example`.
 As mentioned previously, `<command name>` cannot contain any spaces.

+Subcommands such as `add` (in `!command add`), and those mentioned later (for commands, aliases, and quotes) are not case sensitive; that is, `!command ADD` is equaly valid.
+Casing for subcommands in this tutorial is used purely for clarity.

 Other ways of adding a command (some of which you may be familiar with from other bots) are: